In this article:

 Why Do You Need a Home Inventory?

 When you file a home insurance claim for personal property, the insurance company will want "proof of loss"—documentation of your ownership and the item's value.
 A home inventory helps ensure you're fully compensated for your property.
+No matter if you have a old or new house, you may want to get home insurance.
+Find out why older homes can also have insurance as well.

 In the wake of a catastrophe, you may need a home inventory to prove eligibility for tax deductions or disaster assistance.
 Having a detailed accounting on hand saves you the headaches of listing all your possessions from memory.